mdelsole/brain-nexus/miscellaneous/building-your-own-c-application/index.markdown

 	glClearColor(0.0f, 0.0f, 0.3f, 0.0f);

 	do{
-		// Draw nothing, see you in tutorial 2 !
+		// Draw nothing, see you in Tutorial 2 !

 		// Swap buffers
 		glfwSwapBuffers();